-Any day missed will be added to the next "make-up day" without impacting the entire calendar.
-For example, if school is missed on February 2 "B" day, February 15 the make-up day would be a "B" day to replace it.
+Any day missed will be added to the next available make-up day without impacting the entire calendar.
+For example, if school is missed on Feb.
+1 "A" day, Feb.
+18, the make-up day, would be an "A" day to replace Feb.
+1.